-1.7.3.
+- 4.4.3.
 The data suggests that NI Water is currently spending slightly less than an averagely efficient company, but only by a very small percentage.
-This conclusion is not however fair or robust as the historic financial information was not subject to the same level of scrutiny as current data.

-1.7.4.
-What the data does indicate is that base costs of £88.2m per annum (£265m over PC10) are close to the pre-efficient figure predicted by NI Water.
-This is not surprising as the findings of the cost base indicated that NI Water are close to an averagely efficient company if no regional price adjustment is taken into account.
-If the econometric results are adjusted by 17% to reflect this advantage, the Utility Regulator could reasonably expect base maintenance to be in the region of £73m per annum.

-1.7.5.
-This would represent a robust challenge for the company so targeted savings have been profiled to be achieved over the three years of PC10.
+This conclusion is not however fair or robust as the historic financial information was not subject to the same level of scrutiny as current data. - 4.4.4.
+What the data does indicate is that base costs of £88.16m per annum (£265m over PC10) are relatively close to the original pre-efficient figure predicted by NI Water.
+This is not surprising as the findings of the cost base indicated that NI Water are reasonably close to an averagely efficient company if no regional price adjustment (RPA) is taken into account.
+If the econometric results are adjusted by 12.2% to reflect this advantage, the Utility Regulator could reasonably expect base maintenance to be of a lower requirement. - 4.4.5.
+Catch-up to the average performance (including RPA) represents a robust challenge for the company so targeted savings have been profiled to be achieved over the three years of PC10.
 Adding in a frontier shift of 0.4% per annum, the efficiency profile is therefore illustrated below.